knpuniversity/symfony2-ep2/knpu/testing.rst

 -------------------------------------------------------------------

 Quickly, let's talk about how we used the container at the top of the class.
-Remember from the :ref:`first episode in this series<symfony-ep1-what-is-a-service>` that the "container" in Symfony is basically just a big array filled with useful objects.
-To get a list of all of the objects in the container, run the ``container:debug`` console command:
+Remember from the `first episode in this series`_ that the "container" in Symfony is basically just a big array filled with useful objects.
+To get a list of all of the objects in the container, run the ``container:debug`` console
+command:

 .. code-block:: bash